-Aspect-oriented requirements engineering (AORE) is a new methodology that can help us improve the analysis, structure, and cost of development of software requirements.
-AORE does not replace but rather complements any of the existing requirements methodologies.
-This two-part paper explains to software practitioners the AORE concept, illustrates how it can be applied on software projects, and discusses the benefits of AORE.
-Part I focuses on the AORE analysis techniques.
+Aspect-oriented requirements engineering (AORE) is a new methodology that can help us to further improve the analysis, structure, and cost of development of software requirements.
+The second part of this two-part series focuses on the AORE specification techniques.